josefadamcik/josefadamcik.cz/_drafts/esp8266-based-room-conditions-monitor-part-2.md

 {%- include post_series.html -%}

-## Idea
+## Idea for the final form

 I wanted to move from prototypes to something nicer and more final.
-But I still wanted to utilise those small PCB breakouts with sensors and the charging module.
-I have already owned them (and the sensors are very small and would be difficult to solder).
+But I still wanted to utilise those small sensor breakouts and the charging module.
+I already owned them (and the sensors are very small and would be difficult to solder).

-Free-forming would be one option.
-It would bee possible to build something similar to [the client devices][roommonitorclient] and I might do it in the future.
-But I also wanted to have the ability to build more of those.
-Thefore I chose PCB.
+Free-forming and building something similar to [the client device][roommonitorclient] would be also an option and I might still do it in the future.
+But I also wanted to have the ability to build more copies of the device.
+Since [I recently begun to learn how to make PCBs][squidarticle], I thought this might be another opportunity to gather some experience.
 But I didn't like the idea of having just one plain and boring PCB.
-So I came up with idea to have 3 small boards soldered together to create a shell around a battery holder.
+So I tried to come up with something a little bit more interestig.
+The final design has 3 small boards soldered together to create a shell around a battery holder.

-The circuit is basically the same as for the last prototype, only the components are going to be distributed across three PCB panels.
+The circuit is basically the same as for the last prototype, only the components are going to be distributed across the three PCB panels.

-The bottom panel acts as a base and contains the TP4056-based charging breakout and on-off switch.
+The bottom panel acts as a base and contains the TP4056-based charging breakout and a switch.

-The middle panel creates a wall and contains only the battery holder, and power connection to the top panel.
+The middle panel creates a wall and contains battery holder, and power connection to the top panel.

 The top panel contains ESP8266 with supporting components, power source, programming header, buttons and also headers for sensors.

 ## Schematic

-You can find [schematic for all three panels in KiCad projects on Github][githubkicad] (there are 3 projects).
+You can find [schematic for all three panels in KiCad projects on Github][githubkicad] (there are 3 KiCad projects).
 I have also combined all of them on the following image.

 {% responsive_image path: images/roommonitor/full_schematic.png alt:"Schematic for all 3 parts"  figcaption:"Schematic for all 3 parts"%}

 The first block (top left) is the power source with [LT1763 LDO][lt1763datasheet] almost exactly as in the datasheet.
-Resistors `R3` and `R4` form a voltage divider for ADC in ESP8266 so that it can measure voltage on the battery.
+Resistors `R3` and `R4` form a voltage divider for ADC in ESP8266 so that a voltage on the battery can be maesured.

-On the top right, the connection for the charging breakout is shown.
-It is possible to notice that I decided to put the on-off switch between the module and the rest of the cirquit.
+On the top right, the connection for the charging breakout is depicted.
+I decided to put the on-off switch between the module and the rest of the cirquit.
 This allows me to turn the main circuit off during charging.
-But it also means that the TP4056 charging module is powered all the time.
+But it also means that the TP4056 charging module is connected to the battery all the time.

-The biggest part shows connection for ESP8266.
+The middle part shows connection for ESP8266.
 This is heavily inspired by [a schematic in the documentation for Arduion core for ESP8266][esp8266serial].
 Let me go through the important bits:

 - `GPIO15` is pulled down all the time, `EN` is pulled up.
 - `RST` is pulled up by `R6`, it is also connected to a RST pin on the FTDI header. `SW1` allows me to restart the ESP8266 manually.
 And finally, the jumper `J2` can be used to connect `RST` to `GIPIO16` which is required for deep sleep to work.